 Specialized equipment and personnel for air transports

 Air ambulances have high operational costs, that include the expense of fueling and maintaining an aircraft.
 Unlike some ground ambulances, they typically have the most specialized care equipment aboard.
 Air ambulances can also be customized depending on the patient’s needs.
-The staff onboard may also include doctors and nurses with training specific to aeromedical care.
+The staff onboard may include doctors and nurses with training specific to aeromedical care.

 * Based upon the enactment of certain legal protections regarding surprise medical billing, certain scenarios conveyed may result in a different outcome for air ambulance bills today.